North Beach, San Francisco: Education

 It is in the San Francisco Unified School District (SFUSD) and is within the John Yehall Chin Elementary School (余河小學) attendance area.
 Chin has a Cantonese language program.

 The Academy of Art University has at least one building in the area, across the street from Pier 39.

-The San Francisco Art Institute is located in the northern end of North Beach, on Russian Hill.
+Prior to its 2022 closure, the San Francisco Art Institute was located in the northern end of North Beach, on Russian Hill.